 Please refer to the UMHB academic calendar for observed holidays during the pre-clinical phase.
-Official school holidays do not apply to students on SCPE.
-If the SCPE site is open and the preceptor is working during school holidays, attendance is required.
-Students are required to be at the clinical site at the same times as their preceptor, including holidays, except when proper notification has been made to the MSPA clinical director.
+The university holidays are not always observed during the clinical phase.
+Students must be at their clinical site during all appropriate preceptor hours.
 The MSPA program director and clinical director may implement additional vacation/holidays depending on the MSPA program curriculum and the university holidays.
-Students on clinical rotations should refer to the clinical manual for additional attendance expectations.
+Clinical year students may be required to adhere to the schedule of their clinical site and work on days that the clinical site operates, even if the university and program are closed.